neondatabase/neon/docs/settings.md

 Name of the initial superuser role, passed to initdb when a new tenant is initialized.
 It doesn't affect anything after initialization.
-The default is Note: The default is 'zenith_admin', and the console depends on that, so if you change it, bad things will happen.
+The default is Note: The default is 'cloud_admin', and the console depends on that, so if you change it, bad things will happen.

 #### page_cache_size